agrc/gis.utah.gov/_posts/2016-12-05-utah-sgid-statewide-roads-data-layer-updates.md

 Updates were made recently to the SGID10.Transportation.Roads feature class that resides on the [Utah SGID ArcSDE database server]({{ "/data/how-to-connect-to-the-sgid-via-sde/" | prepend: site.baseurl }}).

-The updated Roads data is also available as shapefiles and file geodatabase files for download on the [SGID FTP site](ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/TRANSPORTATION/PackagedData/_Statewide/UtahRoadAndHighwaySystem/).
+The updated roads data is also available as shapefiles and file geodatabase files for download on the [SGID FTP site](ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/TRANSPORTATION/PackagedData/_Statewide/UtahRoadAndHighwaySystem/).

 Geocoding services and ArcGIS Server Applications & Web Services are now using the updated SGID10.Transportation.Roads feature class.

-The following highlights were updated:
+The following are highlights from this update:

 #### County Updates: